-Employers who would like to recognise these skills and invest in training their employees for career development and skills upgrading.
+Employers will be able to recognise these skills and invest in training their employees for career development and skills upgrading.

-Training providers who are looking to gain insights on sector trends, and existing and emerging skills that are in demand, as well as design programmes to address the industry needs accordingly.
+Training providers can gain insights on sector trends, existing and emerging skills that are in demand, and design programmes to address the industry needs accordingly.

 How Does It Work?

-The Skills Framework (SFw) for PE contains information on employment, career pathways, occupations, job roles, skills and competencies and training programmes.
+The SFw for Precision Engineering contains information on trends, career pathways, occupations, job roles, skills and competencies and training programmes.

 (i) Sector Information

-This section provides information on the Skills Framework for PE, including information on trends and employment opportunities in the industry.
+This section provides information on the SFw for Precision Engineering, including information on trends and workforce profiles in the sector.

 (ii) Career Pathways

 The Career Pathways show the possible options for vertical and lateral progression for advancement and growth.
-Two pathways, (i) Technical and Engineering, and (ii) Management, which encompass 13 key occupations, have been identified.
+Two (2) tracks, (i) Technical and Engineering, and (ii) Management have been identified, which encompass 15 job roles.

 (iii) Skills Map

-(a) View the Tracks under the SFw for PE
+(a) View the Occupations/Job Roles under the SFw for Precision Engineering

 Click on the tracks listed below to download the Skills Map for each track.